UVA-DSA/EMS-Pipeline/Demo/whisper.cpp/README.md

 - Various other examples are available in the [examples](examples) folder

 The tensor operators are optimized heavily for Apple silicon CPUs.
-Depending on the computation size, Arm Neon SIMD intrinsics or CBLAS Accelerate framework routines are used.
+Depending on the computation size, Arm Neon SIMD instrisics or CBLAS Accelerate framework routines are used.
 The latter are especially effective for bigger sizes since the Accelerate framework utilizes the special-purpose AMX coprocessor available in modern Apple products.

 ## Quick start